mariacastaldo/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Maria Castaldo is a researcher in Computation Social Science and Complex Systems at the Centre National de la Recherche Scientifique (CNRS).
+Her research interests include network and opinion dynamics, social networks, manipulation of online information and social bots.
+She is part of the Center of Internet and Society in Paris and of the Gipsa-lab in Grenoble.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+She co-teaches the course of Réseaux Sociaux Appliqués at Sorbonne University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.